AnthonyKim89/react-ui/docs/APPS.md

 For any app instances on Dashboards or Asset Page Tabs, the user may configure *settings* by opening a settings dialog.
 The dialog will contain some common settings (such as the active asset on Dashboard apps), byt app types may also specify their own settings editors for app-specific configurations.
 An example of this is the graph colors in the T&D Broomstick app.

-To add one or more setting editors for an app type, add an array for them into the app type's `index.js`.
-The value should be an Immutable List of the setting editors supported by the app type:
+To add one or more setting editors for an app type, add an array for them into a  file called `settings.js` in the app directory.
+The file should have a default export, an Immutable List of the setting editors supported by the app type:

-`src/apps/myApp/index.js`
+`src/apps/myApp/settings.js`

-    export default {
+    export default List([
-      AppComponent: MyApp,
-      settingsEditors: List([
       Map({
         name: 'graphColors',
         title: 'Graph Colors',
         required: false,
         Editor: GraphColorsSettingEditor
       })
-      ]),
-      constants
-    };
+    ]);

 Each entry in the list should be an Immutable Map with three keys: